dorothygracelin/Dolly-s-Mechanochemical-Robotics-/robotic-arm/README.md

 # then open http://localhost:8001 in your browser
 ```

-UI features
-- Drag the main Canvas to move the IK target.
-- Toggle auto-solve and control solver parameters (max iterations, tolerance).
-- Attach visual components to joints using the controls.
-The "Counterweight" component accepts a mass (kg) and affects the IK solver via a simple scale factor.
-- Upload an image or 3D model (GLTF/GLB/OBJ).
-Uploaded assets are previewed and can be attached to joints.
-The UI will dynamically import three.js and the necessary loaders for previews.

 Included asset
 - `ui/assets/counterweight.obj` — a small example 3D model (box) used by the demo UI as a built-in asset.

 Extending the project
-- Add joint limits, per-joint weights, or a Damped Least Squares (DLS) IK solver for better singularity handling.
-- Replace CDN three.js imports with a local npm dependency and bundle with Vite or similar tooling if you need offline builds.
 - Create a richer 3D visualization (embed three.js into the main canvas or use WebGL for the full scene).

 Safety, ethics, and scope

 This repository contains simulation and visualization code only.
 You may notice imagery or project notes that reference mining, counterweights, or materials processing.
 The repository does not contain operational instructions, recipes, or procedural guidance for processing hazardous materials (including uranium or radioactive sources).
 The included robotic simulation and 3D assets are intended solely for benign simulation, visualization, and educational purposes.

-If your project deals with hazardous materials or regulated substances, follow all applicable laws, institutional policies, and safety best practices.
-Do not use or adapt this code to attempt real-world extraction, processing, or handling of radioactive or otherwise dangerous materials.
+This simulation is bare-bones and meant to support me in my value proposition to I-Corps, the NSF, Alaska Space Grant, etc.

 License & attribution
 - This folder follows the repository license (see root `LICENSE`).
 The demo and UI are small, illustrative examples — feel free to adapt them for non-harmful use-cases.
 If you add or include third-party assets, ensure you have the appropriate rights and include attribution.